The Allman Brothers Band: Musical style and influences

 The group largely infused hints of the blues, jazz, and country into their music.
 They all avidly shared their record collections with one another during the early days of the band.
 For example, Betts was into country music and the guitar work of Chuck Berry, while Trucks was largely into groups such as the Rolling Stones and the Grateful Dead.
 Duane and Gregg Allman grew infatuated with rhythm and blues in their teens, collecting records by James Brown, B.B.
 King, Sonny Boy Williamson, and Howlin' Wolf.
 The brothers were also heavily influenced by guitarist Taj Mahal and his 1968 eponymous debut album.
 It was this influence that led both to their discovery of their now famous slide guitar style.
 Drummer Jai Johanny "Jaimoe" Johanson largely introduced the group to jazz.
 While Betts commented that he was interested in artists such as Howard Roberts prior, Jaimoe "really fired us up on it," introducing his bandmates to Miles Davis and John Coltrane.
 Duane Allman was also inspired by Howard Roberts, Wes Montgomery, Tal Farlow, and Kenny Burrell.
 The source of the band's modal jamming in their earliest days was Coltrane's rendition of "My Favorite Things" and Davis' "All Blues", which Jaimoe occasionally stole from: "I did a lot of copying, but only from the best."
 This type of jazz-infused jamming is expressed in the instrumental "In Memory of Elizabeth Reed", which focuses heavily on improvisation.
 "Whipping Post" was notable for its inclusion of blues-ballad themes, and became one of the most popular (and longest) compositions.
-Later, Betts generally led the band in a more "country" direction following Duane's passing; their only hit single "Ramblin' Man" was considered so unusually "country" for the group they were initially reluctant to record it.
+Later, Betts generally led the band in a more "country" direction following Duane's passing; their only hit single "Ramblin' Man" was considered so unusually "country" for the group that they were initially reluctant to record it.

-Duane Allman created the idea of having two lead guitarists, which was inspired by Curtis Mayfield; "[he] wanted the bass, keyboards, and second guitar to form patterns behind the solo rather than just comping," said Allman.
+Duane Allman had the idea of having two lead guitarists, which was inspired by Curtis Mayfield; "[he] wanted the bass, keyboards, and second guitar to form patterns behind the solo rather than just comping," said Allman.
 Their style and incorporation of guitar harmonies was very influential on later musicians.
 "The pair also had a wide range of complementary techniques, often forming intricate, interlocking patterns with each other and with the bassist, Berry Oakley, setting the stage for dramatic flights of improvised melodies."
 Dickey Betts' playing was very melody-based; "My style is just a little too smooth and round to play the blues stuff straight, because I'm such a melody guy that even when I'm playing the blues, I go for melody first," he said.
 His listening of country and string bluegrass growing up influenced this considerably: "I played mandolin, ukulele, and fiddle before I ever touched a guitar, which may be where a lot of the major keys I play come from."
 He later characterized their style as "question and answer, anticipation and conclusion," which involved allowing each musician's downbeat to arrive in a different spot, while also keeping consideration of the bass guitar lines.